olsgaard/multiplayergit_hold1/README.md

 * Team captain: SuperMads
 * MVP: Thomas
-* Kristian was here - and did REALLY unimportant work...
+* Kristian was here - and made one GREAT house
-   ._.

-HEY!!§

----

-Thomas is not a quitter - I'm still here